Supplementation with nicotinamide mononucleotide (NMN) can preserve telomere length to counteract liver fibrosis

 -Increasing NAD+ levels with NMN stabilizes telomeres and improves liver fibrosis.

-DNA on ends of chromosomes that shorten with age called telomeres in many conditions, including premature aging.
-But how exactly this occurs and causes age-related disorders to manifest.1
+DNA on ends of chromosomes that shorten with age called telomeres are involved in many conditions, including premature aging.
+But how exactly this happens and causes age-related disorders to manifest remains uncertain.1

 Scientists from multiple institutions, including Baylor College of Medicine, MD Anderson Cancer Center, and the University of Pennsylvania performed experiments on mice showing that nicotinamide mononucleotide (NMN) supplementation ameliorates cellular conditions associated with reduced DNA integrity and counteracts liver disease.